Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

-ttt_beggar_enabled                          0       // Whether or not the beggar should spawn ttt_bodysnatcher_enabled                    0       // Whether or not the bodysnatcher should spawn ttt_drunk_enabled                           0       // Whether or not the drunk should spawn ttt_old_man_enabled                         0       // Whether or not the old man should spawn ttt_killer_enabled                          0       // Whether or not the killer should spawn ttt_zombie_enabled                          0       // Whether or not the zombie should spawn
+ttt_beggar_enabled                          0       // Whether or not the beggar should spawn ttt_bodysnatcher_enabled                    0       // Whether or not the bodysnatcher should spawn ttt_drunk_enabled                           0       // Whether or not the drunk should spawn ttt_oldman_enabled                          0       // Whether or not the old man should spawn ttt_killer_enabled                          0       // Whether or not the killer should spawn ttt_zombie_enabled                          0       // Whether or not the zombie should spawn ttt_trickster_enabled                       0       // Whether or not the trickster should spawn

 // Individual Role Spawn Weights ttt_hypnotist_spawn_weight                  1       // The weight assigned to spawning the hypnotist